chung-leong/zigar/zigar-runtime/README.md

 // ]
 ```

 Zigar will automatically provide the allocator.
-It allocates memory from the JavaScript engine in the
+It allocates memory from the JavaScript engine in
-form of `ArrayBuffer`.
-The allocator should only be used for returning data to the caller and not other purposes, as it is not able to free memory (discarded blocks must await garbaged collection).
+the form of `ArrayBuffer`.
+The allocator should only be used for returning data to the caller and
+not other purposes, as it is not able to free memory (discarded blocks must await garbage
+collection).

-The Zig slice `[]const u8` is represented by an object on the JavaScript side by an object.
-To get
+The Zig slice `[]const u8` is represented by an object on the JavaScript side.
+To get the actual
-the actual text string you have to access its `string` property.
+text string you have to access its `string` property.

-Functions returning error unions will throw when errors returned:
+Functions returning error unions will throw when an error is returned:

 ```zig
 // add-error.zig